Sleep Better When Switching Time Zones

 - Downshift in the evenings.If it’s nighttime when you arrive, dim your lights, eat lightly, and engage in relaxing activities to set the stage for a good night’s sleep.Bring an eye mask and earplugs in case you need them to create the right mood to snooze.

-- Consider taking melatonin.
-Taking melatonin, a natural sleep aid, a few hours before your desired bedtime may help sync your body’s circadian rhythm to the new time zone.
-It can be especially helpful for adults who are crossing five or more time zones because it can help put you in the mood to snooze—at the right time.
-But always speak with your doctor before trying any supplement or drug.
+- Consider sleep aid options.
+Melatonin, a natural sleep aid, may help sync your body’s circadian rhythm to the new time zone.
+It can be helpful for adults who are crossing five or more time zones because it can help put you in the mood to sleep — at the right time.
+As always, speak with your doctor before trying any supplement or drug.